 You might also be able to get a government loan to help pay the interest on your mortgage or loans for improvements and repairs.

-If you pay ground rent or service charge
+If you pay a service charge

 You can get the extra payment if your service charge is to pay for: